Jenkins Automated Testing

 2. Set up a new job

-Click the "New Job" button from the main Jenkins page.
+Click the "New Job" button from the main Jenkins dashboard.

 3. Specify job settings

-Specify a name for the job and pick the option "Build a free-style software project".
+Specify a name for the job and pick the option "Build a free-style software project" in the Jenkins configuration.

 4. Git settings